beeva-juangomez/beeva-poc-keras-on-mxnet/README.md

 * **lenet-mnist**: Contains an implementation of LeNet architecture (CNN) with MNIST.
 * **rnn-imdb**: Contains an implementation of a RNN with IMDB reviews.

-Moreover, in the project root exists a folder with three bash scripts containing the software needed to run both projects, depending on which hardware you have.
+Moreover, in the project root exists the 'requirement' folder with three bash scripts containing the software needed to run both projects, depending on which hardware you have.

 Inside both lenet-mnist and rnn-imdb projects you can find scripts that run the neural networks n times with different batch sizes and epochs.